zhangyongguang/sync/README.md

   - MySQL/MariaDB: Uses binlog replication events to capture and apply incremental changes to the target.
   - PostgreSQL: Uses WAL (Write-Ahead Log) with the wal2json plugin to capture and apply incremental changes to the target.
 - **Batch Processing & Concurrency**:
-  Handles synchronization in batches for optimized performance, and supports parallel synchronization for multiple collections/tables.
+  Handles synchronization in batches for optimized performance and supports parallel synchronization for multiple collections/tables.
 - **Restart Resilience**:
   Stores MongoDB resume tokens, MySQL binlog positions, and PostgreSQL replication positions in configurable state files, allowing the tool to resume synchronization from the last known position after a restart.